 Niccolò di Bernardo dei Machiavelli (/ˌmækiəˈvɛli/, Italian: [nikkoˈlɔ mmakjaˈvɛlli]; 3 May 1469 – 21 June 1527) was an Italian diplomat, politician, historian, philosopher, humanist, writer, playwright and poet of the Renaissance period.
-He has often been called the father of modern political science.
-For many years he was a senior official in the Florentine Republic, with responsibilities in diplomatic and military affairs.
-He also wrote comedies, carnival songs, and poetry.
-His personal correspondence is renowned by Italian scholars.
-He was secretary to the Second Chancery of the Republic of Florence from 1498 to 1512, when the Medici were out of power.
-He wrote his most well-known work The Prince (Il Principe) in 1513, having been exiled from city affairs.
+He has often been called the father of modern political philosophy and political science.
+For many years he served as a senior official in the Florentine Republic with responsibilities in diplomatic and military affairs.
+He wrote comedies, carnival songs, and poetry.
+His personal correspondence is renowned by historians and scholars.
+He worked as secretary to the Second Chancery of the Republic of Florence from 1498 to 1512, when the Medici were out of power.
+He wrote his best-known work The Prince (Il Principe) in 1513, having been exiled from city affairs.